 ANNUAL FIRE RESTRICTIONS

-Annual fire restrictions for the Sierra National Forest remain in effect from May 1 and continue until the end of fire season (November) and are as follows:
+Annual fire restrictions go into place on the Sierra National Forest in the beginning of the summer and continue until the end of fire season (November) and are as follows:

 USE OF CHAINSAWS